 Preventing the Spread of Illness

-There are no vaccines or preventive medicines for the novel coronavirus at present.
-The virus seems to spread in similar ways as the seasonal flu – by airborne droplets and aerosols and by contact with surfaces or someone else’s hands and being introduced into your eyes, nose or mouth inadvertently during daily activities.
+In the event that vaccine for COVID-19 becomes available, requirements on receiving the immunization will be communicated.
+The virus has been found to spread in similar ways as the seasonal flu – by airborne droplets and aerosols and by contact with surfaces or someone else’s hands and being introduced into your eyes, nose or mouth inadvertently during daily activities.
 The best way to prevent infection is to avoid someone who has the virus and practice good protective measures.
 If you are in an area with a high number of cases, best practices require maintaining a distance of at least six feet from others, avoiding close contact (no shaking hands, hugging) and washing hands with soap and water when possible.
-If soap and water is not available, using a hand sanitizer with at least 60% alcohol content is recommended.
+If soap and water are not available, using a hand sanitizer with at least 60% alcohol content is recommended.

 Frequently cleaning hands, avoiding touching the eyes, nose or mouth without clean hands, and maintaining social distancing of six feet or more are the best ways to prevent spread of the virus and are even more important if you are in an outbreak area.
 Face masks that comply with CDC guidelines are strongly suggested and, in some areas, are required in public places and when an individual is experiencing symptoms.
 Face masks are a critical preventive measure and are most essential when social distancing is difficult as they help keep respiratory droplets from being spread.

 - Dry cough

 Understandably, members of the UTC community may be experiencing heightened levels of anxiety at this time.
 Employees who feel anxious or worried about friends and family because of the coronavirus are encouraged to contact the Employee Assistance Program, or EAP, which is available to help.
 Call 855-437-3486 or visit here4tn.com.